seng438-winter-2022/seng438-a5-Hahkobeh/Assignment5-ReportTemplate.md

 # Assessment Using Reliability Demonstration Chart
+To decide what value we should use for the MTTFmin we looked at what the “Input Event When Observed” value was for the last row of data.
+Since the value was just below 200,000 (When converted to seconds) and the maximum number of failures we used was 100.
+We looked for an MTTF that would make the SUT enter the acceptable region on the last “Normalized (Plotted) X Value” without the data points entering the rejection zone.
+Starting at 2000, we gradually increased our “Per Number of input Events” until we reached a value that satisfies these conditions.
+This gave us a MTTFmin of 2300.

 We were able to find the MTTF and plot the failures per interval in an RDC.
 We then plotted double the MTTF as well as half MTTF as shown in the images below.
 Analysing the graphs, we can see that in the first graph the acceptable failure rate is reached.<br />RDC(normal):
 <img src='./RDC1.png'/>
 RDC(twice MTTF):